AndrewLim1990/AndrewLim1990.github.io/_posts/2017-01-21-simple-movie-recommender.md

 #### More machine learning magic:

 Something awesome has happened.
 At no point in time did we tell the algorithm to be trying to make features of genre scores for "Romance" and "Action".
 The algorithm has seemed to do this automatically.
 The algorithm has "learned" its own features by finding patterns in the dataset.
 As a concrete example, the algorithm essentially "notices" that users that have enjoyed "Love Everywhere" and "Love Always" tend to also enjoy "Two Lovers".
-From this, the algorithm adjusts the parameters in $x$ to reflect that these three movie are similar.
+From this, the algorithm adjusts the parameters in `x` to reflect that these three movie are similar.

 Extending this logic, we can give this algorithm a very large database of movies and tell it to learn 20 features instead of just having two of "Romance" and "Action".
 In fact, these features may have nothing to do with genres at all.
 The algorithm could find that people who like actor "George Clooney" always rate his movies very highly and it would have this as a feature if it is what minimizes the cost most effectively.